 I was very fortunate that because I had such an eye-catching cover, my book cover was facing ‘out’ in most bookstores.
 This is a very coveted position and all authors and publishers want their book facing out, which of course is not possible.
 I think this helped sales (so remember to do a great cover!)

 My distributor has now sent some of my books to one of their partner distributors in the UK who are considering my book for sale across Europe and the UK.

-So over two years later, the story is not yet over!
+So over three years later, the story is not yet over!

 Being invited to speak at events

 One of the best side effects of my book publishing journey has been getting invited to speak at events.

 I love speaking in front of an audience (apparently that’s pretty weird, haha), and enjoy answering questions about book writing, editing, publishing, and of course, all the saucy stuff which happens on cruise ships!

 I speak about my book writing experience, the secret of getting your book finished, and the real reason most people never finish writing that book they’ve been dreaming of.

 I read a statistic that 80% of Americans want to write a book, and anecdotally I’ve found the same to be true in Australia… so it’s likely that your audience would be interested in what I have to say.